ogbinar/DataEngineeringPilipinas/README.md

 </p>

 <p align="center">
 Data Engineering Pilipinas is a community for data engineers, data analysts, data scientists, developers, AI / ML engineers, and users of closed and open source data tools and methods / techniques in the Philippines.
-Data Engineering Pilipinas is a PyData group.</p>
+Data Engineering Pilipinas is a <a href="https://pydata.org/">PyData group</a>.</p>

 <p align="center">
 This page serves as a repository of notes, thoughts, ideas, plans, dreams, datasets, analyses, and whatever else we think of.